 Manneken-Pis is a small, bronze statue of a young, naked boy peeing into a fountain.
 There are several legends behind Manneken-Pis, but my favorite is about the young boy who put out a fire with his pee, thus saving the king’s castle.

 Walk uphill along Rue de Chene, passing the giant graffiti mural of Manneken-Pis, cross Boulevard de l’Empereur and up Rue de Rollebeek.

-Pierre Marcolini is the epitome of luxury chocolate.
+Our Brussels chocolate tour continues with a visit to Pierre Marcolini, the epitome of luxury chocolate.
 This modernly decorated shop sells some of the most luxurious chocolate in Belgium.

 Pierre Marcolini started off as a pastry chef and then became a chocolatier.
 His chocolate is all about perfection, from choosing the right beans to the creation of chocolate.